web-animations/web-animations-js/README.md

 ### web-animations.min.js

-Contains the features that are implemented natively in Chrome.
+Tracks the Web Animations features that are supported natively in browsers.
+Today that means Element.animate and Playback Control in Chrome.
 If you’re not sure what features you will need, start with this.

 ### web-animations-next.min.js

-Contains all of the features that the polyfill implements.
+Contains all of web-animations.min.js plus features that are still undergoing discussion or have yet to be implemented natively.

 ### web-animations-next-lite.min.js

-Provides a powerful set of features with a small code size.
+A cut down version of web-animations-next, it removes several lesser used property handlers and some of the larger and less used features such as matrix interpolation/decomposition.

 ### Build Target Comparison